 In November 2021, the CDC approved the FDA EUA of the Pfizer-BioNTech COVID-19 vaccine for kids ages 5 years and older.
 The COVID-19 vaccine dosage for 5-11-year-olds is one-third of the amount given to adults.
 This is because vaccine dosing is not dependent on weight and size like medications are.
 Vaccines rely on our immune systems which change as we age.

 I’d like to schedule a COVID vaccination for my child

 Children’s Minnesota encourages families to get their eligible children vaccinated as soon as they can at the vaccination site nearest to them.
-If you are trying to decide whether or not COVID vaccination is right for your child, talk with your primary care provider.
+If you have any questions or concerns about COVID vaccination, we encourage you to talk with your primary care provider.
 Also, continue to check the Children’s Minnesota website to learn about COVID-19 vaccine safety and more.